 State Parks, Recreation and Travel Commission Summary

-The following is a synopsis of the Arkansas State Parks, Recreation and Travel Commission meeting held at UAMS East in Helena-West Helena.
+The following is a synopsis of the Arkansas State Parks, Recreation and Travel Commission meeting held at UAMS East in Helena-West Helena on Jan.
+16, 2014.
 For questions regarding this report, please contact Gloria Robins, executive assistant, at 501-682-7614.
 The next Commission meeting will be held Feb.
 20, 2014, in Hot Springs.

 EXECUTIVE DIRECTOR’S REPORT

 Galen Lawrence, John Faulkner and David Johnson made a presentation to Commissioners on plans for the redevelopment of the city of Wilson.
 The long-term plan includes restoration of many of the town’s Tudor style buildings, constructing small rental cabins for lodging and making the town a tourism destination.
 Commissioners approved a proposal to proceed on a new facility for the Hampson Archeological Museum State Park collection, and requested that a specific relocation plan be presented to the SPRTC at a later time for final approval.